Plum Orchard Lake

 Plum Orchard Lake is a 202 acre reservoir in the Plum Orchard Wildlife Management Area in Fayette County, West Virginia.
 The reservoir is the result of an impoundment on Plum Orchard Creek.
 Plum Orchard Lake was constructed in 1962 with a maximum depth of 40 ft and an average depth of 15 ft.

+Plum Orchard Lake is a popular location for fishing and boating.
+In the summer its surface is covered by native white water lilies and watershield and pink water lilies believed to have naturalized from an 1970s ornamental planting.